 You will always know where to put them away and where to find them the next time.
 Use double-hanging racks, placing one at waist height and one at eye level, to separate attire and maximize hanging space.

 Prevent Shoe Pile-ups by Elevating Your Footwear on Slanted Storage Shelves

-Choose shelves while closet organizing that adjust easily to accommodate swapping out boots, shoes and sandals as the seasons change.
+Choose shelves while closet organizing that adjusts easily to accommodate swapping out boots, shoes, and sandals as the seasons change.
 Having your shoe collection on display can make daily decisions even easier.

 Keep Belts, Ties and Scarves Separated and Accessible

 Use space-saving racks that store your accessories neatly in the closet and slide out easily for convenient access.